 The license fee for an out-of-state person selling seed in Montana is \$130.
-The license fee for a Montana producer, labeler or dealer is \$75.
+The license fee for a Montana producer, dealer, conditioner or labeler is \$75.

-&lt;sup>1 A conditioned seed is one that is dried, cleaned, scarified, or altered in a way that changes its purity or germination properties.
+1 A conditioned seed is one that is dried, cleaned, scarified, or altered in a way that changes its purity or germination properties.